texus/TGUI-website/tutorials/0.9/android-sfml/index.md

 To test if everything is working, you can build the example code.

-Open the `TGUI/examples/android` folder.
-Add a "local.properties" file with the following contents, specifying the android SDK paths:
+If the ANDROID_SDK_ROOT environment variable isn't set then open the `TGUI/examples/android` folder add a "local.properties" file with the following contents, specifying the android SDK paths:
 ```bash
 sdk.dir=/path/to/android-sdk
 ```